Take a Trip to Tax Town: When Travel Expenses Are Deductible for Your Business

 Like most things tax-related, the honest answer is: it depends.

-Travel deductions are incredibly valuable, but the IRS is careful about qualifying business expenses—and you should be too.
+Travel deductions are incredibly valuable, but the IRS is careful about qualifying business expenses.
+Naturally, you should be too.

 Let’s take a trip around the IRC and see when your travel is deductible.